-1 The cantons regulate the terms and the payment of social assistance and emergency aid for temporarily admitted persons.
-The provisions of Articles 80-84 AsylA125 for asylum seekers apply.
-The same provisions for social assistance standards apply to temporarily admitted refugees as apply to refugees who have been granted asylum in Switzerland.
+1 The cantons shall regulate the terms and the payment of social assistance and emergency aid for temporarily admitted persons.
+The provisions of Articles 80a-84AsylA158 for asylum seekers apply.
+In the case of temporarily admitted persons in particular, support shall if possible be provided in the form of benefits in kind.
+The level of support is less than that offered to persons resident in Switzerland.
+The same provisions for social assistance standards apply to temporarily admitted refugees and to refugees subject to a legally enforceable order for expulsion from Switzerland under Article 66a or 66a^{bis} SCC159 or Article 49a or 49a^{bis} MCC160as apply to refugees who have been granted asylum in Switzerland.161

-2 In relation to compulsory health insurance for temporarily admitted persons, the corresponding provisions for asylum seekers in accordance with the AsylA and the Federal Act of 18 March 1994126 on Health Insurance apply.
+2 In relation to compulsory health insurance for temporarily admitted persons, the corresponding provisions for asylum seekers in accordance with the AsylA and the Federal Act of 18 March 1994162 on Health Insurance apply.